-These make a tasty breakfast with coffee or take a few, on the go, for a snack.
-For a simple and satisfying dessert, have them on their own or perhaps in a bowl with some whipped cream or vanilla ice cream.
+Hi Everyone, these make a tasty breakfast with coffee, or take a few, on the go, for a snack.

-All the flavors in this cookie work together nicely, the sweetness of the raisins, the tart of the cranberries, the caramel tones of the brown sugar, the warmth of the cinnamon and just the little hint of salt, swirls around and when you finish one, the memory of it makes you want to try another and another.
+All the flavors in this cookie work together nicely, the sweetness of the raisins, the tartness of the cranberries, the caramel tones of the brown sugar, the warmth of the cinnamon, and just the little hint of salt, swirls around and when you finish one, the memory of it makes you want to try another and another.

 • For the all-purpose flour, I used Hodgson Mill, Non-GMO Project Verified Flour (Learn more about the Non-GMO Project Here)